Riverdale (American TV series): Chilling Adventures of Sabrina

 Regarding a proper crossover, Aguirre-Sacasa said in October 2018 he would "hate for [a crossover] to never happen" between the two series, adding a potential idea for one could see the characters of Riverdale "hear[ing] about a haunted house in Greendale and try to break in and it's Sabrina's house".
 He also felt since each series was already established, a crossover could happen in a standalone film with both casts, potentially titled Afterlife with Archie, based on the Archie Horror comic of the same name.

-The series was canceled in July 2020, when showrunner Sacasa later announced that if it had been renewed, Riverdale and Sabrina would have had a proper crossover event.

-On October 7, 2021, it was announced that Kiernan Shipka would be reprising her role as Sabrina in the sixth season of Riverdale.
-Shipka appeared in "Chapter Ninety-Nine: The Witching Hour(s)" set in an alternative universe called Rivervale where Sabrina is called by Cheryl to help her with a spell.
-Shipka also reprise the role later during the same season, in an episode set in the original continuity of the two series and after the events of Chilling Adventures of Sabrina, providing closure to plot points from the latter series.
+Sabrina was canceled by Netflix in July 2020, when showrunner Sacasa later announced that if it had been renewed, Riverdale and Sabrina would have had a proper crossover event.
+Kiernan Shipka later reprised her role as Sabrina in the sixth season of Riverdale, first appearing in "Chapter Ninety-Nine: The Witching Hour(s)", an episode set in an alternative universe called Rivervale where Sabrina is called by Cheryl to help her with a spell.
+Shipka also reprised the role later that season, in an episode set in the original continuity of the two series and after the events of Sabrina, providing closure to plot points from the latter series.
 Nicholas Scratch also appeared in the episode, portrayed by Cole Sprouse, following a temporary resurrection spell used on Jughead's body.

-The sixth season also introduced the character Heather, played by Caroline Day, a witch from Greendale and from Sabrina's coven.